rajvansia/Pneumonia-Clinical-Stability-Indicator/Final Delivery/Manual – NoPressure.md

 **FHIR Data**
 ------------
-To import the FHIR data, clone the tag-uploader repository and install the Node dependencies.
+To import the FHIR data, clone the tag-uploader repository in the `data/` directory and install the Node dependencies.

 git clone https://github.com/smart-on-fhir/tag-uploader\
 cd tag-uploader\
 npm install

-Ensure the FHIR server is running, then run the command in the tag-uploader directory to import the patient bundles.
+Ensure the FHIR server is running (using `docker-compose up fhir`), then run the command in the tag-uploader directory to import the test patient FHIR bundles in the data/bundles directory from the root of the repository.

 node . -v -d ../bundles -S http://localhost:8080/baseDstu3